 Feedback on the draft concept plan was gathered during public meetings in early December 2013 and through Virtual Town Hall

 .
-All feedback gleaned from the public will strongly influence the final concept plan, anticipated to be shared with the public late Spring 2014.
+All feedback gleaned from the public strongly influence the final concept plan, posted above.

 - December 2013: Draft concept plans to be shared with residents through public meetings & Virtual Town Hall

 - February 2014 - March 2015: Consultant team will develop detailed design and construction documents

 - February 20, 2015: Kempsville Recreation Center closed

 February - May 2015: Kempsville Recreation Center to be demolished

 June 2015 - November 2016: Construction of new Kempsville Recreation Center

 Early 2017: The new Kempsville Recreation Center will open